Best Online Ph.D. in Public Administration

 Updated on November 21, 2023

-Teaching public administration at a college or university can be a fulfilling and rewarding career.
+Teaching public administration at a college or university can be a rewarding career.
+Find out more about earning your doctorate in public administration.

 Students interested in earning a public administration degree at the doctoral level can typically pursue one of two academic paths: a Ph.D. in public administration or a doctor of public administration (DPA).